mariobox/mariosanchez.org/content/uses.md

 - **Version Control**: [Git](https://git-scm.com/) and [Github](https://github.com/mariobox).

-- **Text Editor**: [Visual Studio Code](https://code.visualstudio.com/).
-The choice of text editor is one of the most fiercely debated topics among programmers.
-I haven't yet met anybody who doesn't like [Sublime Text](https://sublimetext.com) or [Atom](https://atom.io), although Visual Studio Code is becoming the gold standard.
-I know that hard-core developers wouldn't be caught dead using something other than [Vim](https://vim.org), but I find Vim's learning curve too steep, especially compared with more modern development environments.
+- **Text Editor**: [Vim](https://vim.org).
+I had been using [Visual Studio Code](https://code.visualstudio.com/), which is a great text editor, but I'm now using (and still learning) Vim, due to a personal choice to move away from tools made by large corporations and embracing open source alternatives.
+The learning curve is steep, but like with anything worthwhile practice makes perfect.

 - **Hosting**: I alternate between [Digital Ocean](https://digitalocean) and [Github Pages](https://pages.github.com/).
 I am currently using Github Pages, but I'm also operating a VPS for some project demos that require back end functionality.